 Watching a movie is popular with teenagers anywhere in the world.
 Going to the cinema in Paris with teenagers is a great evening activity.
-You will find state of the art screens and sound.
+You will find the state of the art screens and sound.
 You’ll find the largest cinemas around Montparnasse, Odéon, and Les Gobelins.

 10 pin bowling in Paris

 If you’re looking for a bit of fun, friendly family competition in Paris then 10 pin bowling might be just the activity for you and your teenagers.
-You can go 10 pin bowling in Paris at a number of different location in the city centre, even on the Champs Elysees.
+You can go 10 pin bowling in Paris at a number of different locations in the city centre, even on the Champs Elysees.
 You can find a great list of bowling alleys in Paris on Yelp